 However, that’s one of the paradoxes that shielded Iberiabank from major damage during last decade’s credit crunch.
 The kind of consumer who would typically qualify for this credit card probably doesn’t need a destination for a balance transfer.
 If anything, they’re paying an annual fee in the same price range for a more comprehensive rewards credit card, like a Capital One Venture Rewards Credit Card or a Starwood Preferred Guest® Credit Card from American Express.

 Still, if you’re a fan of the underdog and you’re happy to spend a little money each year to keep a line of credit on standby for emergencies, you can do far worse than the Iberiabank Visa Select card.

-Click the card name link Iberiabank Visa Select for rates, additional information and application page.
+Check Iberiabank’s website for the Iberiabank Visa Select for rates, additional information and application page.